Lithuania: Literature

 The evolution of the old (14th–18th century) Lithuanian literature ends with Kristijonas Donelaitis, one of the most prominent authors of the Age of Enlightenment.
 Donelaitis' poem Metai (The Seasons) is a landmark of the Lithuanian fiction literature, written in hexameter.
 With a mix of Classicism, Sentimentalism and Romanticism, the Lithuanian literature of the first half of the 19th century is represented by Maironis, Antanas Baranauskas, Simonas Daukantas, Oscar Milosz, and Simonas Stanevičius.
-During the Tsarist annexation of Lithuania in the 19th century, the Lithuanian press ban was implemented, which led to the formation of the Knygnešiai (Book smugglers) movement.
-This movement is thought to be the very reason the Lithuanian language and literature survived until today.
+During the tsarist annexation of Lithuania in the 19th century, the Lithuanian press ban was implemented, which led to the formation of the Knygnešiai (Lithuanian book smugglers) movement.
 20th-century Lithuanian literature is represented by Juozas Tumas-Vaižgantas, Antanas Vienuolis, Bernardas Brazdžionis, Antanas Škėma, Balys Sruoga, Vytautas Mačernis and Justinas Marcinkevičius.

-In 21st century debuted Kristina Sabaliauskaitė, Renata Šerelytė, Valdas Papievis, Laura Sintija Černiauskaitė, Rūta Šepetys.
+In 21st century debuted Kristina Sabaliauskaitė, Laura Sintija Černiauskaitė, Rūta Šepetys.

 Architecture

 Several famous Lithuania-related architects are notable for their achievements in the field of architecture.
-Johann Christoph Glaubitz, Marcin Knackfus, Laurynas Gucevičius and Karol Podczaszyński were instrumental in introducing Baroque and neoclassical architectural movements to the Lithuanian architecture during the seventeenth to nineteenth centuries.
-Vilnius is considered as a capital of the Eastern Europe Baroque.
-Vilnius Old Town that is full of astonishing Baroque churches and other buildings is a UNESCO World Heritage Site.
+Johann Christoph Glaubitz, Marcin Knackfus, Laurynas Gucevičius and Karol Podczaszyński were instrumental in introducing Baroque and neoclassical architectural movements to the Lithuanian architecture during the 17th to 19th centuries.
+Vilnius is considered a capital of the Eastern Europe Baroque.
+Vilnius Old Town has many Baroque churches and other buildings and is a UNESCO World Heritage Site.
+The Vilnian Baroque style is named after Lithuania's capital city.

-Lithuania is also known for numerous castles.
-About twenty castles exist in Lithuania.
-Some castles had to be rebuilt or survive partially.
+Lithuania is known for numerous castles.
+Some castles have been rebuilt or survive partially.
 Many Lithuanian nobles' historic palaces and manor houses have remained till the nowadays and were reconstructed.
 Lithuanian village life has existed since the days of Vytautas the Great.
 Zervynos and Kapiniškiai are two of many ethnographic villages in Lithuania.
 Rumšiškės is an open space museum where old ethnographic architecture is preserved.

-During the interwar period, Art Deco, Lithuanian National Romanticism architectural style buildings were constructed in the Lithuania's temporary capital Kaunas.
+During the interwar period, Art Deco, Lithuanian National Romanticism architectural style buildings were constructed in the temporary capital Kaunas.
 Its architecture is regarded as one of the finest examples of the European Art Deco and has received the European Heritage Label.